marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 #### Vim Multiple Cursors

-The only feature in [Sublime][26] I was jealous of was its great multi cursor support.
+The only feature in [Sublime][27] I was jealous of was its great multi cursor support.
 With this plugin I don't have to feel this way anymore!
-[Get it here][27].
+[Get it here][28].

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/vim-multi-cursors.gif" alt="Sublime style multi cursors in Vim" style="padding: 20px; width: 320px;"/></div>

+Of course if you wanted to, [you could have the same feature with native Vim features][29], but for now this plugin is really helpful to me.

 ### Ruby Specific Plugins